Apricot Computers Ltd was originally called ACT - Applied Computer Technology, and didn't have THAT much to do with micros until

 All the F series machines were designed in-house and featured revolutionary items such as a big LCD display (the FP) and infra-red keyboards (F1, F1e, FP and F10).
 Next was the Xen, which I think was the last line of non-IBM compatibles before they took the plunge with later Xen models, which is the time my interest in them stops.

-Sirius 1, aka the Victor 9000 in the US FP - Basically a portable F1 with identical infra-red keyboard, in a carry case!
+Sirius 1 - Popular machine in Europe thanks to IBM.
+Donated by Gareth Randall, cheers!
+FP - Basically a portable F1 with identical infra-red keyboard, in a carry case!
 XEN-i XD20 with funky

 Xi with 10mb HD, floppy, keyboard and monitor.
 DOS 2.10!